Music

 March 8th and 9th, 2025

-Jazz In the Garden 2025 was a vibrant celebration of music, culture, food, and community in Miami Gardens, and it delivered an electrifying experience over two days.
+Jazz In the Gardens 2025 was a vibrant celebration of music, culture, food, and community in Miami Gardens, and it delivered an electrifying experience over two days.
 DAY ONE kicked off with a surprisingly low-ticket sale, allowing general admission attendees to snag better seats on a first-come, first-served basis—I am sure the promoters were disappointed but the attendees that were able to capitalize were not.
 It was a nice touch that set a welcoming tone for the festival.

 Miami DJ’s, DJ Tight and She-J Hercules warmed up the crowd, setting the stage for an old-school throwback for his partner in crime DJ Nasty’s Miami House Party Set started the day with Duval Counties iconic group the 69 Boyz.
 Their performance, featuring classics dancing with grown men having fun “Throwing That D” and “Tootsie Rolling,” instantly transported the audience back in time.